Privacy Policy.

 Cookies

 Inugo uses "cookies" in conjunction with our services to obtain information.
-A cookie is a small data file that is transferred to your device (e.g. your phone or your computer) for recordkeeping purposes.
-For example, a cookie could allow the service to recognise your browser, while another could store your preferences and other information.
+A cookie is a small data file that is transferred to your device (e.g. your phone or your computer) for record-keeping purposes.
+For example, a cookie could allow the service to recognize your browser, while another could store your preferences and other information.

 We may also use other technologies with similar functionality to cookies, such as web beacons and tracking URLs.
 These may be used to obtain Log Data that informs whether you have opened a certain message or accessed a certain link.
 For simplicity, when we refer to cookies we also include these technologies.